-Whether you are an investor, residential or commercial broker, CPA or attorney, being educated on the DST structure can be very beneficial.
+Whether you are an investor, residential or commercial broker, CPA, or attorney, being educated on the DST structure can be beneficial.
 If you are an investor and are tired of managing your property, want to remove liability from the debt on your property, or need a property to fall back on because the planned exchange might not close in time, the DST structure may be your answer to avoiding that big tax bill.

-Michael Packman is a founder and principal of KNPRE, New York, N.Y.

-1 Mountain Dell Consulting, LLC is an affiliate of Orchard Securities, LLC member FINRA/SIPC New York Real Estate Journal - 17 Accord Park Drive #207, Norwell MA 02061 - (781) 878-4540
+Michael Packman is founder and CEO of Keystone National Properties (KNPRE), New York, N.Y.
+New York Real Estate Journal - 17 Accord Park Drive #207, Norwell MA 02061 - (781) 878-4540